pantaluna/pantaluna.github.io/README.md

 But I found it difficult to get started quickly, for me being a seasoned full stack developer (backend/frontend) without much experience developing IoT solutions that use embedded systems as well.
 PS So being a Full Stack Developer doesn't mean you know everything there is, right?

-More specifically, I could understand all the features of the ESP-IDF framework but I had a hard time gluing everything together, and develop real projects for real solutions using peripherals such as sensors ans GPS boards.
+More specifically, I could understand all the features of the ESP-IDF framework but I had a hard time gluing everything together, and develop real projects for real solutions using peripherals such as sensors and GPS boards and LED strips.
 For example, I wanted to start with projects controlling various sensors in a network, and then move on to more complex projects.

 So I developed over time these extra components, including many working projects targeting a complete set of peripherals/sensors that are typically used in IoT projects.

 And I thought now was a good time to release everything I learned so far to the ESP32 community so everyone can benefit from this work.

 ## What are the requirements of the ESP32 Starter Kit
-1. A working installation of the Espressif ESP-IDF V3 development framework (http://esp-idf.readthedocs.io/en/latest/get-started/index.html).
+1. A working installation of the Espressif ESP-IDF V3 development framework (instructions @ http://esp-idf.readthedocs.io/en/latest/get-started/index.html).
-2. A C language editor or the Eclipse IDE CDT.
+2. A C language editor or the Eclipse IDE CDT (instructions also @ http://esp-idf.readthedocs.io/en/latest/get-started/index.html).

 ## What is in the Starter Kit?
 ### Working Projects.